NextEra Energy, Inc. (NEE) Stock Price & Analysis

 Longer-Term Market Trend (Mid to Long Term)

-As of 2026-02-06, NEE is starting to move higher.
+As of 2026-08-17, NEE is moving sideways without a clear direction.
 Over the longer term, the trend remains bullish.

 Short Interest & Covering Risk for NEE